webpack/webpack.js.org/src/content/plugins/source-map-dev-tool-plugin.md

 ## Dependencies

-If you are also using `webpack.optimize.UglifyJsPlugin` then source maps will only be generated if you set the `sourceMap: true` property.
+If you are also using `UglifyJsPlugin` then source maps will only be generated if you set the `sourceMap: true` property.

 ``` js
 plugins: [